einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

   console.log("Answer my question!
 You didn't type yes or no.");
 }{% endhighlight %}

 Now we've got our first "inside" condition planted firmly inside the outer "if" statement, i.e. lines 3-10 above.
-Look again at the flowchart to see what the "then"/consequent statements should be on lines 5 and 7.
+Look again at the flowchart to see what the "then"/consequent clauses should be on lines 5 and 7.
 One should print "no problem" and the other should tell us something about duct tape, according to the picture.

 Fill in these missing "then" clauses like so: